Police shooting of Black man near Portland raises tension

 “I walk this street every day.
 It’s sickening.
 It could have been anyone of us,“ he said.

-A few blocks away, supporters of law enforcment also gathered, with people holding signs, including some that read, “Police Lives Matter.”
+A few blocks away, supporters of law enforcement also gathered, with people holding signs, including some that read, “Police Lives Matter.”

 Bystanders at the scene of the shooting said Peterson's car was towed but his body remained for hours.